floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 ---
 title: Multitenancy
-html_title: Kibana Multitenancy
+html_title: Dashboards/Kibana Multitenancy
 slug: kibana-multi-tenancy
 category: kibana
 order: 300
 layout: docs
 edition: enterprise
-description: Search Guard adds true multi tenancy to Kibana.
+description: Search Guard adds true multi tenancy to Dashboards/Kibana.
 Separate your dashboards and visualizations by users and roles.
 resources:
-  - "https://search-guard.com/kibana-multi-tenancy-search-guard/|Kibana Multi Tenancy with Search Guard (blog post)"
+  - "https://search-guard.com/kibana-multi-tenancy-search-guard/|Dashboards/Kibana Multi Tenancy with Search Guard (blog post)"
-  - "https://sematext.com/blog/elasticsearch-kibana-security-search-guard/|Securing Elasticsearch and Kibana with Search Guard for free (blog post, external)"
+  - "https://sematext.com/blog/elasticsearch-kibana-security-search-guard/|Securing OpenSearch/Elasticsearch and Dashboards/Kibana with Search Guard for free (blog post, external)"
   - "troubleshooting-multitenancy|Multitenancy Troubleshooting (documentation)"

 ---

-# Kibana Multitenancy
+# Dashboards/Kibana Multitenancy
 {: .no_toc}

 {% include toc.md %}

 ## Tenants: Definition

-A Kibana tenant is a named container for storing saved objects ("space").
+A Dashboards/Kibana tenant is a named container for storing saved objects ("space").
 A tenant can be assigned to one or more Search Guard roles.
 The role can have read-write or read-only access to the tenant and thus the saved objects in it.
-A Kibana user selects the tenant that he or she wants to work with.
+A Dashboards/Kibana user selects the tenant that he or she wants to work with.
 Search Guard ensures that the saved objects are placed in the selected tenant.

-Any Kibana user always has access to two preconfigured tenants: Global and Private.
+Any Dashboards/Kibana user always has access to two preconfigured tenants: Global and Private.

 The Global tenant is shared with every user.
 This is the default tenant if no other tenant is selected.
 You'll find objects that you have created before installing the multi tenancy module there.

 The Private tenant is not shared.
 It is only accessible for the currently logged in user.

-### Elasticsearch: Configuration
+### OpenSearch/Elasticsearch: Configuration

 Multi tenancy is configured in sg_config.yml: